Preconception Preparation

 A preconception checklist that actually moves the needle

-If you take nothing else from this guide, take this short list.
+If you take nothing else from this guide, take this.
 These are the four things that, in my experience, make the biggest difference in the year ahead.

-Start your prenatal vitamin and key nutrients ninety days out.
 Folate, B12, choline, omega-3s, vitamin D, and a quality prenatal.
-Your provider can advise on dosing.
+Your provider can advise on dosing for your situation.

 Three months out is the minimum.
 Six to twelve months gives you the most leverage.
 The earlier you begin charting, the more your body has a chance to tell you before conception attempts begin.